ravikant-diwakar/AgriSens/README.md

 ---

-# Plant Disease Identification Model :
+# Plant Disease Identification Model

 This project focuses on identifying and classifying plant diseases using a Convolutional Neural Network (CNN).
 The model has been trained specifically for 14 types of crops and 38 disease cases, making it capable of diagnosing diseases for those crops only.

 ## 📌 Dataset

-### Plant Disease Identification Model :

 The **Plant Disease Image Dataset**, used for crop disease identification, consists of 70,295 plant images from the training set and 17,572 images from the validation set, covering a variety of 38 different plant disease classes.
 The images are standardized to a resolution of 128x128 pixels, and the dataset occupies approximately five gigabytes of storage space.